 - 1) A recent sermon video, preferably of him preaching in his current church (some candidates will point you toward online sermons). - 2) His permission to begin checking his references (in some instances, a reference list must be requested).
 Some candidates may prefer for you to not do reference work at this point.
 Be open to an explanation of his preference, then discuss it with the team.
+Ask the candidate to contact his references and tell them that a member of the team will be communicating with the reference, and ask the candidate to communicate back to you that he has contacted his references and they are expecting to hear from a member of the team.

 In preparation for the next review, the team will begin the process of calling references of these top candidates to acquire more information about each one.
 Appendix 12 is a guide for checking references.
 This should be assigned proportionately among the team members and each member should use the guide so that the team receives uniform information about each candidate.
+Once secondary references are identified, gain permission from candidate to check those references and ask candidate to give these secondary references a call to inform them they will be contacted by a team member.
 The next meeting date should be agreed on, and members should have conducted their phone calls prior to the meeting.